basmarad/UsedCarPrices/README.md

 We are going to build a predictive model of the car prices based on the descriptions provided in the ads.

 ### Q3 How do the used cars ads cluster together?
-Do the cars cluster based on their prices, brands, mileage?
+What are the cars that cluster together based on A. price, B. powerPS C.Odometer ?

 ### Personal Motivation
-My main motivation behind working with such data set is to practise data cleaning and imputation techniques.
+My main motivation behind working with such data set is to practise data cleaning as this data set was quite messy with a lot of missing values and outliers.